typehero/typehero/challenges/literal-types/prompt.md

 JavaScript, like most programming languages has a concept of [primitive data types](todo-primitive-data-types).
 Primitive data types are things like `string`, `boolean`, `number`, and `object`.

-> sidenote: in JavaScript, arrays and functions are actually objects, but that's a topic for another time :)
+> side note: in JavaScript, arrays and functions are actually objects, but that's a topic for another time :)

 But TypeScript isn't _like_ most programming languages.
 It's better.
 It takes takes things to the next level by introducing _literal_ data types.